 All applicants use the same online application (Standard); however, the requirements for the types of supporting information for various categories of applicants (such as private practitioners) vary in each section of the application.
 Please carefully review all of the credential documents before applying for certification.

-Mandatory Forms – Select form(s)based on your application type (CET Credential Upgrade, Private Practitioner or Standard Applicant)
+Mandatory Forms – Select form(s)based on your application type (Standard Applicant or Private Practitioner)

 - For Persons Applying as a Standard Applicant